Headlines

 CONNECT

-Tickets go on sale Wednesday 4th June on The Sandpit Theatre website.
+Tickets for CONNECT are now on sale on The Sandpit Theatre website.

 CONNECT is on Wednesday 25th June at 7pm.
 We are expecting this to sell out quickly so please buy tickets early to prevent disappointed.